Table of Contents

 Step 1.
 Turn off the Mac for 10 seconds.

 Step 2.
-Turn on it and keep holding the power button.
+Turn it on and keep holding the power button.

 Step 3.
 Select the right startup disk.

 Step 4.
 Press the Shift key and click "Continue" to log in to the Mac Safe Mode.

 If the connection between your Mac and the external hard drive is lost, your macOS can't recognize or show up the hard drive.
 Here is a video tutorial which provides you with more details on repairing an external hard drive Mac.

 - 00:15 - Finder Settings

 One of the most effective ways to fix your external hard drive is with Mac Terminal.
 This manual is meant for experienced users who are familiar with the Terminal and command line, though.
 It is preferable for the majority of Mac users to repair external hard drives directly with First Aid. because command lines are so difficult for regular people to understand.